 Most lawyers join bar associations for networking, community service and professional development.
-I joined the Beverly Hills Bar Association for a different reason.
+I joined the Century City Bar Association for a different reason.
 I had lost an important case and believed the law was unfair as written.
 I was upset.
 I knew that California was more focused on statutes than judge-made law and that the BHBA was very active in law reform through the Conference of California Bar Associations.

 The BHBA even had its own lobbyist and made an annual pilgrimage to the Legislature in Sacramento to support a particular law reform proposal.
 So I joined the Resolutions Committee, attended a Conference and was hooked.